cpske/ISP/code-quality/index.md

 See [Docstrings](docstrings) for how to write documentation comments in Python.

-* Python Docstrings, Javadoc, or Scaladoc are documentation for a project.
-They can be shown as web pages or shown dynamically in an IDE.
-* Syntax of Python Docstrings.
-  - 3 variations: Python official docstrings, Google style, Numpy style

 In Python, there is not a universal agreement for how to document parameters, return values, and exceptions for a method or function.
 There are 3 styles:
 * Tools for creating documentation from docstrings:
   - pydoc
   - python interactive: `help(something)` shows formatted docstring
   - `print(something.__doc__)`
   - Sphinx and the Napolean addon.
 Used to create ReadTheDocs style web docs.

+Comments in code

-* Code comments should explain *why* and details not obvious from code.
+- comments should explain *why* and details not obvious from code.
-* Don't explain "how" that is evident from the code itself.
+- Don't explain "how" that is evident from the code itself.

 ### Code Quality and Code Checking Tools